 Like to see what we can do first hand?
 Why not sign up to our mailing list for social media hints, tips and tricks every month!

-We use specialist email software to deliver and track our campaigns and continually feedback to our clients so we can make each and every campaign bigger and better.
+We use specialist email software to deliver and track our campaigns and continually feed back to our clients so we can make each and every campaign bigger and better.
 We can help advise on email marketing strategy if the client would like to take care of it themselves and also provide solutions to growing your mailing list.

 If you’d like to know how we can help you integrate newsletters into your digital strategy, get in touch here.

-A word on GDPR
+A brief word on GDPR

-Yes, data protection has effected how businesses handle data but it shouldn’t put you off sending emails if you’ve collected email addresses in the right way.
+Yes, data protection has affected how businesses handle data but it shouldn’t put you off sending emails if you’ve collected email addresses in the right way.
 The main issue is that the individuals on your mailing list must have given you permission to use their personal data in this way.

 It’s also important that you keep those email addresses safe and not disclose them to third-parties beyond your company.
-If you’re in any doubt, find some reptaable sources of information online, but as long as you’ve followed the rules, you’ll be fine.
+If you’re in any doubt, find some reputable sources of information online, but as long as you’ve followed the rules, you’ll be fine.